iced-rs/rfcs/text/0000-focus-and-metadata .md

 Expanding on this concept to support more accesibility features like ARIA.
 Other widget attributes that could be handled by the runtime.

-This would also allow us to skip rendering and state updates if the widget is not visible.
+- Visibility: This would also allow us to skip rendering and state updates if the widget is not visible.
 This would be a great performance improvement.
 Especially for large applications or infinite scroll applications.